Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 where $\alpha (\geq 0)$ is the complexity parameter and $|\tilde{\mathcal{T}}|$ is the `number of terminal nodes` in $T$.

-The use of tree cost-complexity allows us to construct a sequence of nested “essential” subtrees from any given tree T so that we can examine the properties of these subtrees and make a selection from them.
+The use of tree cost-complexity allows us to construct a sequence of nested “essential??? subtrees from any given tree T so that we can examine the properties of these subtrees and make a selection from them.

 > (Breiman et al. 1984, Section 3.3) For any value of the complexity parameter $\alpha$, there is a unique smallest subtree of $T_0$ that minimizes